stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 | RDA-R1.3-02M    | Metadata is expressed in compliance with a machine-understandable community standard    | FDOF4 FDOF10    | Recommended                                                                                                                                                                                       14    | —    | Common practice for ontologies, specially in bioinformatics, e.g. BioPortal <span class="citation" data-cites="NCBOBioPortal">(“NCBO BioPortal” [n.d.](#ref-NCBOBioPortal))</span>, Darwin Core <span class="citation" data-cites="wieczorekDarwinCoreEvolving2012">(Wieczorek et al. [2012](#ref-wieczorekDarwinCoreEvolving2012))</span>    |
 | RDA-R1.3-02D    | Data is expressed in compliance with a machine-understandable community standard    | (FDOR2)    | No, FDO is typed but data can be any bytestream    | —    | Occassionally, (e.g. [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md), [FITS](https://fits.gsfc.nasa.gov/fits_standard.html), [ESRI](https://www.loc.gov/preservation/digital/formats/fdd/fdd000280.shtml))    |

-Assessing RDA’s FAIR Data Maturity Model  [[RDA 2020]] [[Bahim 2020]] (first 2 columns) against the FDO guidelines [[Bonino 2019]], FDO implemented with the protocol DOIPv2 [[DONA 2018]], Linked Data Platform (LDP) [[Bonino 2022]] and examples from Linked Data practices in general. (— indicates *Unspecified*, may be possible with additional conventions) <span id="tbl:fair-data-maturity-model" label="tbl:fair-data-maturity-model">\[tbl:fair-data-maturity-model\]</span>

 </div>

-### EOSC Interoperability Framework
+### EOSC Interoperability Framework {#sec:eosc}

 The European Open Science Cloud (EOSC) is a large EU initiative to promote Open Science by implementing a joint research infrastructure by federating existing and new services and focusing on interoperability, accessability, best practices as well as technical infrastructure <span class="citation" data-cites="10.2777/940154">(Ayris et al. [2016](#ref-10.2777/940154))</span>.
-The EOSC Interoperability Framework <span class="citation" data-cites="corchoEOSCInteroperabilityFramework2021b">(Corcho et al. [2021](#ref-corchoEOSCInteroperabilityFramework2021b))</span> details the principles for creating a common way to achieve interoperability between all digital aspects of research activities in EOSC, including data, protocols and software.
+The EOSC Interoperability Framework [[Corcho 2021]] details the principles for creating a common way to achieve interoperability between all digital aspects of research activities in EOSC, including data, protocols and software.
 The recommendations are realized through 4 layers, Technical (e.g. protocols), Semantic (e.g. metadata models), Organisational (e.g. recommendations) and Legal (e.g. agreements), with a particular aim to address the FAIR interoperability principles and building on the concept of FAIR Digital Objects.

 As covered in our introduction[\[sec:introduction\]](#sec:introduction), EOSC proposes FAIR Digital Objects as a way to improve interoperability, for instance invoked by scientific workflows, carried by metadata frameworks and semantic artefacts.
 Therefore we here find it important to summarize how FDO and Linked Data can help satisfy the EOSC requirements.